nowaalex/af-utils/conventions.md

 ## Integration and worktrees

-The `@af-utils/examples:e2e` target is the production integration gate for all examples in Chromium and Firefox.
+The `@af-utils/examples:e2e` target is the production integration gate for all examples in Chromium, Firefox, and WebKit.
 Paired framework implementations must also pass exact pixel-parity checks.

 Create repository worktrees only inside the root `./git-worktrees/` directory.